 - Flooding has also caused significant damage to the Honiara water supply, and there is a risk of water-borne illnesses.

 - Cyclone season in Solomon Islands is from November to May, however, tropical storms and cyclones may occur in other months.
 See Additional Information section for more advice on natural disasters, severe weather and climate.

 - Be a smart traveller.
 Before heading overseas:

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Contact the nearest Embassy or Consulate of Solomon Islands for the most up to date information.

 Make sure your passport has at least six months validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.

 We advise you to exercise normal safety recautions in the Solomon Islands.
 Exercise common sense and look out for suspicious behaviour, as you would in Australia.

 Terrorism is a threat throughout the world.
 You can find more information about this threat in our General advice to Australian travellers.

 Political violence, civil unrest and protests occur in Solomon Islands and may coincide with sittings of Parliament, high profile investigations or court cases, periods of political uncertainty or industrial relations disputes.

 Political tensions can rise with little notice.
-You should avoid any protests, large gatherings, political rallies and concerts as they may turn violent.
+You should avoid any protests, political rallies and concerts as they may turn violent.
 Opportunistic crime and looting may also occur.